Mahadenamuththa/Log4netWindowsFormsSample/README.md

     }
 }
 ```
-16.Now run your windows form application and enter some text on your text box
+4. Now run your windows form application and enter some text on your text box

-17. Go to your `Log4netWindowsFormsSample\LWFS.Main\bin\Debug\Files\Errors` folder inside your project and open Errors.txt
+05 Go to your `Log4netWindowsFormsSample\LWFS.Main\bin\Debug\Files\Errors` folder inside your project and open Errors.txt
 ```text
 ERROR 2022-02-19 03:22:56,420 51045ms ErrorLogger
 Class name: Home